MetricDuck — Financial Analysis MCP server

 and capital returns (dividend yield, dividend payout ratio, buyback yield, shareholder yield).
 Sector-inapplicable metrics are omitted (e.g. gross margin / FCF leverage for banks).

 Pass 'metrics' to focus the table on specific metric_ids.
 This is a TTM cross-sectional snapshot — for a single company's value in a specific fiscal year/quarter use get_metric_history.
-Valuation multiples here use the current/TTM price; for a multiple AS OF a specific past date, or a CUSTOM definition (e.g. lease-adjusted EV), assemble it from get_stock_price (price leg) + get_metric_history primitives.
+Each company's row is dated: 'Data through' is its latest reported period, and valuation multiples are priced at the last close on/before that period end (period-end LOCF) — NOT today's price, and the dates can differ across peers by a quarter.
+For a multiple AS OF a specific date, or at the live price, or a CUSTOM definition (e.g. lease-adjusted EV), assemble it from get_stock_price (price leg) + get_metric_history primitives.

 peer_mode controls peer selection: